cockroachdb/docs/v20.1/create-security-certificates-openssl.md

         Subject: O=Cockroach, CN=maxroach
     ~~~

-7. Remove the `.pem` files in the `client-certs` directory.
+6. Remove the `.pem` files in the `certs` directory.
 These files are unnecessary duplicates of the `.crt` files that CockroachDB requires.

 ### Step 4.
 Start a local cluster and connect using a connection URL